-Formal methods are mathematically- or logically-based techniques for the specification, modeling, development, verification, and synthesis of systems, networks, and applications, which serve as the foundation for all aspects of information, communication and control technologies.
-While formal methods have been used successfully in areas like hardware, cyber-physical systems, software development and robotics, there remain many other research areas that could benefit from their principled application.
+Formal methods are techniques based on logic and mathematics for the specification, modeling, development, verification, and synthesis of systems, networks, and applications, which serve as the foundation for all aspects of information, communication, and control technologies.
+While formal methods have been used successfully in areas like cyber-physical systems, software development and robotics, there remain many other research areas that could benefit from their principled application.

-The objective of the Formal Methods in the Field (FMitF) program - which is strongly aligned with two of NSF's Big Ideas, namely Harnessing the Data Revolution (HDR) and the Future of Work at the Human-Technology Frontier (FW-HTF) - is to build a community of researchers who will work symbiotically on integrating formal methods into the design and development of critical systems to enable correctness by construction.
-Inspired by Robin Milner's double thesis that "the design of computing systems can only properly succeed if it is well grounded in theory, and that the important concepts in a theory can only emerge through protracted exposure to application," the FMitF program aims to bring together researchers in formal methods with those in other areas of computer and information science and engineering to jointly develop rigorous and reproducible methodologies for designing and implementing systems and applications with provable correctness guarantees.
+The objective of the Formal Methods in the Field (FMitF) program is to build a community of researchers who will work symbiotically on integrating formal methods into the design and development of critical systems to enable correctness by construction.
+Inspired by Robin Milner's double thesis 1 that "the design of computing systems can only properly succeed if it is well grounded in theory, and that the important concepts in a theory can only emerge through protracted exposure to application," the FMitF program aims to bring together researchers in formal methods with those in other areas of computer and information science and engineering to jointly develop rigorous and reproducible methodologies for designing and implementing systems and applications with provable correctness guarantees.